A family member may not know what is medically wrong. But they may know that the person in front of them is not the person they know.

 • how alert, orientated or conversational they usually are

-• their usual appetite, sleep, mood or pain level
+• their usual appetite, sleep, mood, pain or breathlessness

 • how they normally respond to stress, infection, medication or pain

-“They are normally able to walk to the bathroom with a stick.
+“They normally walk to the bathroom with a stick.
 Today they cannot get out of the chair without two people helping.”

 “They are usually chatty and know where they are.
-Today they are quiet, confused and asking the same question repeatedly.”
+Today they are quiet, confused and asking the same question again and again.”

 “They normally eat and drink well.
 Since yesterday they have barely touched food and are much sleepier than usual.”